Levittown Union Free School District: History

 Levittown School District, which dates back to the 19th century, was originally called the Jerusalem School District of the Town of Hempstead.
 The school district actually services areas of Levittown, Wantagh, Seaford, Plainedge and a small part of Hicksville.
 It has approximately 7,400 students in 2014/15 a small uptick from the previous year.
 The district also has one of the largest special education programs in the country and is widely purported to be one of the best in the Special Education Field.
 Its 2014/15 budget was approx. 199,000,000 USD, up approximately 1.5 million from 2013/14.
-The district operates 6 elementary schools, 2 middle schools and 2 high schools.
-In 1983, a third HS was closed due to falling enrollment.
-That building, Levittown Memorial now serves as a central office, The Gerald R. Claps Career and Technical Center and the Alternative HS as well.
+The district operates six elementary schools, two middle schools and two high schools.
+In 1983, Levittown Memorial High School, the district's third High school was closed due to falling enrollment, and now serves as a central office, The Gerald R. Claps Career and Technical Center and the Alternative HS as well.
 The district recently closed Laurel Lane, which until June 2009 was the site of the alternative Education High School.
 That building is now partially leased to the ELIJA School for approximately 125,000 per year.
 The district also owns, and leases the buildings called Seaman's Neck, a former elementary School.
 The school district owns the historic little red schoolhouse on North Jerusalem road.
 Built in 1876, it was originally the only school building in Jerusalem District #5 in the 19th century.
 It has been updated according to historical guidelines and is currently leased as a day care facility.
 The district also owns property on Pintail Lane, a former elementary school built in 1958.
 It was closed due to low enrollment in 1976 and the building remained vacant until 1983 when the property was sold to developers.
 Neighborhood protests led to numerous delays after the building was razed.
 The property remains vacant today and is under the maintenance of the LUFSD.